Rod Kedward

-Harry Roderick "Rod" Kedward (born March 1937 in Kent, England) is a British historian, formerly professor of history at the University of Sussex and now professor emeritus.
+Harry Roderick Kedward (26 March 1937 – 29 April 2023) was a British historian at the University of Sussex, known for his study of the French Resistance.

-Life and writings
+Personal life

-Born in March 1937 at Hawkhurst, Kent, Kedward spent his early life in Goldthorpe (Yorkshire), Tenterden (Kent) and in Bath, where he obtained a scholarship to attend Kingswood School.
+Born in 1937 at Hawkhurst, Kent, Kedward spent his early life in Goldthorpe (Yorkshire), Tenterden (Kent) and in Bath, where he obtained a scholarship to attend Kingswood School.
 He then studied at Worcester College and St Antony's College, Oxford, before being recruited as a lecturer at the University of Sussex in 1962.
 He became professor of history in 1991.